Churchill College Boat Club: History

 The men's boat club was founded in 1961 after a remark was made during the Lent Bumps that a college was not really a college until it was on the River.
 Frank Maine and Ed Markham led the effort to get the club on the river, under guidance from Canon Noel Duckworth, the first chaplain at the college.
 The boat of postgraduates used the training time of 6 am – 9 am on weekday mornings as the river was deserted.
 This time is now common across all clubs at Cambridge.
 The 1st boat started the May Bumps in the seventh (bottom) division in 1961, bumping twice before being stopped by carnage on the third day, then being bumped themselves on the last.
 Following a successful Lent Bumps in 1962, the Churchill 1st VIII were repositioned up into the 3rd division for the May Bumps of the same year.

 By the early 1970s, the men's 1st VIII had risen to the 1st division of the Lent and May Bumps, but found itself back in the 2nd division by the end of the decade.
 It achieved its highest ever position at 5th in Lent Bumps 1998.
 In May Bumps 2006, the crew rose to 6th place, an all-time high for that competition.

 The women's boat club took part in the first women's bumps in 1974, racing in fours until 1989.
 The 1st women's VIII took the headship of the Lent Bumps in 1984.
 In the May Bumps, Churchill women have been Head of the River a total of 6 times (1978, 1985, 1986, 1987, 1989 and 1990), although only for the last headship were the races held in eight-oared boats.
 Between 1985 and 1987, Churchill finished Head of the Mays on 12 consecutive days, the longest ever continuous defence of the women's Mays Headship.

 The College has been awarded both the Pegasus Cup (2013, 2015), and the Marconi Cup (2015) for the best performing college in May and Lent Bumps respectively.
 Both the Men's and Women's crews hold spots in the first division of these races.

+Honours

+Boat Race representatives

+The following rowers were part of the rowing club at the time of their participation in The Boat Race.